TahenyBELGUITH/Awesome_books_ES6/README.md

 # awesomeBookModules

->This project is a book application were you are able to add and remove book to a list
+>This project is a book application were you are able to add and remove book to a list using LocalStorage

 ## Features implemented so far are: